dnsl48/gauger/README.md

 ```

 ##### Profiling without any overhead

 There are two indicators to do profiling without the library's overhead: `Extra` and `Preload`.
 The easiest way is to use the sample `Preload1` because it contains most of the boilerplate we need.
-Although it has almost all we need, it still would be nice to choose the data representation format.
+However, even though it has almost all we need, it still might be necessary to choose some data representation format.

 There are four built-in formatters:
- * `Debuggy\Gauger\Formatter`: Default formatter that just converts values into strings
+ * `Formatter`: Default formatter that just converts values into strings
- * `Debuggy\Gauger\Formatter\Closure`: Provides possibility to make a custom formatter through a closure
+ * `Closure`: Applies a custom closure to values as a formatter
- * `Debuggy\Gauger\Formatter\Memory`: Converts a number of bytes into either the [IEC](http://en.wikipedia.org/wiki/Binary_prefix#IEC_prefixes) (by default) or a metric representation
+ * `Memory`: Converts a number of bytes into the [IEC](http://en.wikipedia.org/wiki/Binary_prefix#IEC_prefixes) (by default) representation
- * `Debuggy\Gauger\Formatter\Time`: Converts a float number (seconds with microseconds) into a number of days with a time and a microtime (6 digits by default)
+ * `Time`: Converts a float into a number of days with a time and a microtime

-The method `Gauger::getSample` takes the third argument as a list of arguments for the Sample constructor.
-In the next example we will initialize the sample with
+The method `Gauger::getSample` takes the third argument as a list of arguments for a sample's constructor.
-the list of data for the stamps and the `Time` formatter:
+In the next example we will initialize the sample with custom data:

 ```php